Materials-Consortia/OPTIMADE/optimade.rst

     The abbreviated name of the standard being referenced.
     One of the following:

+    - :val:`"gnu units"`: a unit expression based on the symbols in the file definitions.units distributed with GNU Units `GNU Units software <https://www.gnu.org/software/units/>`__, created according to the scheme described above.
     - :val:`"ucum"`: the symbol comes from `The Unified Code for Units of Measure <https://unitsofmeasure.org/ucum.html>`__ (UCUM) standard.
     - :val:`"qudt"`: the symbol comes from the `QUDT <http://qudt.org/>`__ standard.
-      Not only symbols strictly defined within the QUDT standard are allowed, but also other symbols constructed by following to the scheme for how new unit symbols are formed in this standard.
+      Not only symbols strictly defined within the QUDT standard are allowed, but also other compound unit expressions created according to the scheme for how new such symbols are formed in this standard.

   - :field:`version`: String.
     The version string of the referenced standard.

   - :field:`symbol`: String.
     The symbol to use from the referenced standard, expressed according to that standard.
+(For `GNU Units` and `QUDT` this can be a compound unit expression.)

+**OPTIONAL keys:**

 - :field:`resource-uris`: List.
   A list of dictionaries that references remote resources that describe the unit.
   The format of each dictionary is: